NovaCrypto/SecureString/README.md

 ## Changelog

 2019.01.27 contains a bug fix for characters outside standard ASCII range 0..127 which would not have been read correctly before.
+2022.01.17 uses static `SecureRandom` on the advice of Spotbugs, and while it was a false positive intended for `Random` use warning, it's not a bad thing to do anyway.